cwaage/cs50_labs/README.md

 {% spoiler "Command Line" %}

-The following is the input and output that you will generate when you successfully run your completed program called `fahrenheit` and run it from the terminal prompt.
+The following is the input and output that will be generated when you successfully run your completed program called `fahrenheit` in the terminal.

 ```
 $ ./fahrenheit